eglobal-it/EGlobalTemplateCacheBundle/README.md

         - es
         - de

-# Add the bundle to assetic
+# If using Assetic, add the bundle to the config
 assetic:
     bundles:
         - EGlobalTemplateCacheBundle